-Advanced glycation end products, AGE’s, appropriately acronymed, as they are considered gerontotoxins, geronto as in gerontology, these are aging toxins, thought to accelerate the aging process, the multisystem decline in anatomic integrity and function.
-AGE’s crosslink proteins together causing tissue stiffness, oxidative stress and inflammation.
-In the brain they may contribute to dementia, in the eye cataracts and macular degeneration.
-In the arteries and heart, hypertension, atherosclerosis, heart failure and stroke, then anemia, kidney disease, osteoporosis and muscle loss.
+Advanced glycation end products; AGEs, appropriately acronymed, as they are considered gerontotoxins—geronto as in gerontology.
+These are aging toxins, thought to accelerate the aging process, the multisystem decline in anatomic integrity and function.
+AGEs crosslink proteins together, causing tissue stiffness, oxidative stress, and inflammation.
+In the brain, they may contribute to dementia; in the eye, cataracts and macular degeneration.
+In the arteries and heart, hypertension, atherosclerosis, heart failure, and stroke; then anemia, kidney disease, osteoporosis, and muscle loss.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.